At a glance: The best Drakensberg hiking trails

 The most awful part of the Tugela Falls hike is the drive to the trailhead at Sentinel Car Park.
 You should only attempt the drive yourself if you have a good 4x4 and you know what you’re doing and want to test your offroading skills.
 The road is extremely bumpy.

-You’ll get a taste of what you’re in for before you reach Witsieshoek Mountain Lodge, and if you decide you can’t drive further, it’s ok, because most people don’t.
 Witsieshoek Mountain Lodge can scratch that itch for you for ZAR 170—they have a shuttle taking hikers to the Sentinel Car Park and then back again.
 It’s a 30-minute drive from the lodge to the Sentinel Car Park.

 Most of the Tugela Falls hike is steady uphill climb with almost no suddenly steep sections.
 There are a few spots where you can venture off the path accidentally, so use a good map.
-This hike has incredible views of the Amphitheatre, Devil’s Tooth, and the Inner Tower, but make sure to look where you’re going, too.

-The chain ladders are super fun, especially when you see people trying to muster up the last bits of courage if they’re prone to vertigo.
+The chain ladders are super cool, especially when you see people trying to muster up the last bits of courage if they’re prone to vertigo.
+It’s the kind of adventure that makes the climb unforgettable.
 You get to them in about 2 hours from the beginning of the hike.
-They look a little sketchy, but seemed safe to me.
-I laughed the entire climb up, because little extra bursts of excitement like this are what I live for.

 The gully walk is a steep, narrow, and very rocky (requires scrambling) path and can be wet or full of ice unless you go smack in the middle of summer.
-I passed.
-But if I didn’t, I’d rather go up it than down.
+Always check the weather forecast before attempting this section, as rain can make it significantly more challenging.

 After the ladders, most of the way is pretty flat and you get to the waterfall in about 20 minutes.
+You’ll be walking right near the edge of the escarpment, with dramatic drop-offs reminding you just how high you’ve climbed.

 Tugela Falls Sentinel Trail

-Tugela Falls height controversy: Boy, I got my brain in a bunch trying to solve the mystery of whether or not Tugela Falls is the tallest waterfall in the world.
 Here are the details: Venezuela’s Angel Falls has been long regarded as the world’s tallest waterfall, but then you read that nobody knows where they measured it from way back in 1949.
-Add the fact that neither Tugela or Angel is an uninterrupted plunge of water, and it gets too complicated to untangle.
-Has nobody properly defined “waterfall”?!

 Anyway, a Czech expedition (shout out to my countrymen!) re-measured Tugela Falls in 2016, ending up with an impressive number: 983 m (3,225 ft)!
 Yep, that’s more than Angel Falls’ 979 m (3,212 ft).